Bizarre slang words and phrases from every state

 Sure, in other places, "holler" is a verb used synonymously with "yell," or "shout."
 But in West Virginia, it's a noun that describes a remote backcountry area, typically at the end of a road or in a small valley.
 It often overlaps with the word "hollow" (as in a depression in the earth), so it's likely that the slang phrase evolved from this word.

-On college campuses throughout the U.S., “bubblers” are water pipes or bongs used for smoking marijuana.
+On college campuses throughout the U.S., "bubblers" are water pipes used for marijuana.
 However, in Wisconsin, the phrase strangely refers to drinking fountains.
-A commonly told story attributes the nickname to a water works employee in the 1880s who designed a fountain he called a “bubbler."
-However, historian Beth Dippel has rejected the myth, instead theorizing that the name originated from a Minnesota-based water container that had an attachment called a bubbler, which users leaned over, similarly to today’s drinking fountains.
+A commonly told story attributes the nickname to a water works employee in the 1880s who designed a fountain he called a "bubbler."
+However, historian Beth Dippel has rejected the myth, instead theorizing that the name originated from a Minnesota-based water container that had an attachment called a bubbler, which users leaned over, similarly to today's drinking fountains.

 In the state of Wyoming, the license plates are blue.
 However, in Colorado, the license plates are green—one of many things that makes their southern neighbors stand out.
 Wyomingites love calling Colorado tourists "greenies," and harbor varying degrees of disdain for these visitors.
 Some of it is in jest, and some of it is downright serious.
 It all depends on who you ask.